Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure

-Using these sigma estimates, the associated gridded datasets, and the combined mask $M$, MAP reconstructions of the \citetalias{[36]} and \citetalias{[32]} convergence maps were recovered and are presented in Figure \ref{fig:J14_C12_reconstructions}.
-For completeness we also performed reconstructions using each datasets individual mask ($M^{\text{J14}}$ and $M^{\text{C12}}$).
+The data covariance was constructed directly from the number density of observations per pixel (directly inferred during catalogue gridding), with an assumed intrinsic ellipticity dispersion of $0.37$.
+Combining this data covariance, the associated gridded datasets, and the associated mask, MAP reconstructions of the \citetalias{[36]} and \citetalias{[32]} convergence maps were recovered at a super-resolution magnification of 8.
+Reconstructions are presented in Figure \ref{fig:J14_C12_reconstructions}.